-If you’ve reached this page, it’s likely that you saw a demonstration, read a news report, or picked up a flyer for the Pro-Life Action League’s “They Were Our Brothers and Sisters” campaign, which displays photos of the unborn victims of abortion in the public square.
+If you’ve reached this page, it’s likely that you saw a demonstration, read a news report, or picked up a flyer for the Pro-Life Action League’s “They Were Our Brothers and Sisters” campaign.
+Launched in the Chicago area in 2017, this display shows the unborn victims of abortion in the public square.

 What is “They Were Our Brothers and Sisters” all about?

 “They Were Our Brothers and Sisters” is a dynamic new campaign, launched in 2017, which shows signs of children killed by abortion, along with messaging intended to evoke sympathy for abortion’s hidden victims and their lost lives.